THEA 202: Stage Acting II - Intermediate

 Course Objectives

-- apply a deeper understanding of the Stanislavski method and technique in order to identify and analyze characters in relation to the needs of the play
+- apply a deeper understanding of the various acting methods and techniques in order to identify and analyze characters in relation to the needs of the play

 - demonstrate capability to critique others as well as self

-- perform one scene and one monologue from published plays
+- perform one scene and one monologue from a diverse array of published plays

 - demonstrate growth in performance skills

-- demonstrate an understanding of the process of finding and using good material for auditions and performances
+- demonstrate an understanding of the process of finding and using inclusive material for auditions and performances

 Major Course Content